rickgennis/managebackups/src/managebackups.1.md

 The first three of these can be achieved by moving the log/cache/backup files into a directory that **managebackups** has write access to.
 Alternatively, **managebackups** can be made suid or sgid (see **--install** and **--installsuid**).
 The fourth permission issue has no workaround.
 If you wish to use faub-style backups **managebackups** needs to run as root either via **--installsuid**, sudo or via the root user.
 Without root access faub-style backups can be created but all files will have the same owner.

 # FAUB-STYLE BACKUPS
 Faub-style backups require **managebackups** to be installed on both the backup server and the server being backed up.
 In most cases, both invocations will need to be run as root in order to replicate the file owners/groups/perms from one machine to the other.
-On the server side (the machine doing the backing up), the configuration will require:
+On the server side (the machine doing the backing up) the configuration will require:

 - **--directory**
 - **--faub**